openstreetmap/stateofthemap-2020/sessions/RRVNAM.md

 The abstract is pretty short: &#34;Winds of Change in OpenStreetMap&#34;:  OSM Foundation board chairperson Allan Mustard offers his personal assessment of challenges facing OSM and how he thinks the community and the OSM Foundation Board could deal with them.

-The abstract is pretty short: &#34;Winds of Change in OpenStreetMap&#34;:  OSM Foundation board chairperson Allan Mustard offers his personal assessment of challenges facing OSM and how he thinks the community and the OSM Foundation Board could deal with them.

-The abstract is pretty short: &#34;Winds of Change in OpenStreetMap&#34;:  OSM Foundation board chairperson Allan Mustard offers his personal assessment of challenges facing OSM and how he thinks the community and the OSM Foundation Board could deal with them.

-The abstract is pretty short: &#34;Winds of Change in OpenStreetMap&#34;:  OSM Foundation board chairperson Allan Mustard offers his personal assessment of challenges facing OSM and how he thinks the community and the OSM Foundation Board could deal with them.